 I have been wanting to cook a large pork roast this week for a few meals and to have some leftovers for sandwiches and snacks.
 My grocery store had fresh pork picnic on sale for $.97 per# this week so I bought a 9# bone-in picnic shoulder roast.
 We didn’t feel like firing up the grill for this, so I just baked the pork roast low and slow in the oven.
 Wanted falling-off-the-bone tender and that’s what we got!
 I saved all the wonderful baking juices and froze them for future soup making.
 Didn’t want the entire piece done as seasoned pulled pork, so I baked it just with salt, pepper and a little Homemade Montreal Seasoning on the surfaces.
 Man, did this roast come out delicious!!
-One of the best pork roasts I’ve ever done with the sauce on it.
+One of the best pork roasts I’ve ever done with this particular sauce.
 Then I decided to put tonight’s dinner’s worth on the table as a seasoned pulled pork and went about making my sauce.
 Mmmm.
 Delicious indeed!
-Next time we’ll perhaps do it on the grill, for that added flavor layer.
+Next time we’ll perhaps do it on the grill, for that added smoked flavor layer.
 This recipe is suitable for all phases of Atkins, Keto diets, Primal and Paleo (provided you use ghee for the butter).

 1 pork roast (I used a 9# bone-in picnic shoulder roast, but a Boston butt, shank, or loin will do)